LastL2/node-launcher/README.md

 Within the Grafana admin interface, to access the logs, find the `Explore` view from the left menu sidebar.
 Once in the `Explore` view, select Loki as the source, then select the service you want to show the logs by creating a query.
 The easiest way is to open the "Log browser" menu, then select the "job" label and then as value, select the service you want.
-For example you can select `thornode/bifrost` to show the logs of the Bifrost service within the default `thornode` namespace when deploying a mainnet validator THORNode.
+For example you can select `lastnode/bifrost` to show the logs of the Bifrost service within the default `lastnode` namespace when deploying a mainnet validator LastNode.

 ### Destroy Loki logs management stack